 European Researchers’ Night is financed by the EU’s Horizon 2020 programme Marie Sklodowska-Curie actions, and any organisation may apply for funding to organise the events.
-In the 2016 application round, a group of universities and other organisations from across Finland applied for the funding together.
-This made it possible to arrange the event in Finland in September 2016 and 2017.
-The next application round is in 2018.

-This European Researchers’ Night project is funded by the European Commission under the Marie Skłodowska-Curie actions under contract number 722854.
+This European Researchers’ Night project is funded by the European Commission under the Marie Skłodowska-Curie actions under contract number 954755.